Service Dog Division

 Dogs that are provided by these schools are considered “certified by the [school name]” and may have an I.D. card.
 However – these cards are not required for legal certification in Canada and are “nice” but not mandatory for owners.
 However, some school boards will only allow dogs trained by these organizations or certified according to the laws of B.C. or Nova Scotia into their schools.
 That’s because these schools are members of international organizations that require a high standard from their members and audit them regularly (for example, Assistance Dogs International or the International Guide Dog Federation).
 Schools believe these dogs may receive more comprehensive training than those trained by private for-profit companies or individual owner-trainers who may never have trained a service dog before.
 There are both pros and cons to obtaining a dog from these schools.
 Generally, the schools maintain ownership of the dog.
 This can prevent the owner from things like competing in dog sports.
 However, a benefit to this approach is that if the dog is not a good “fit” or ages out/needs retirement, the school may provide a replacement dog.
 Each school is different and you may wish to request to see the placement contract the school will require the dog recipient to sign.

-"FAKE" Providers of Credentials
+Providers of Unnecessary Credentials

 Most provincial and territorial laws require that a medical professional provide a letter to the person seeking a service dog stating that they believe a service dog would be helpful to mitigate the individual’s disabilities.
 Check with your local laws to ensure the wording of this letter meets their requirements – the local laws are listed below.